Cantera/cantera-website/pages/compiling/installation-reqs.rst

 * Users of other distributions should install the equivalent packages, which may have slightly different names.

-* In addition to the below operating systems, Cantera should work on any Unix-like system where the necessary prerequisites are available, but some additional configuration may be required.
+* In addition to the operating systems below, Cantera should work on any Unix-like system where the necessary prerequisites are available, but some additional configuration may be required.